Creepy Crawling Insects You Just Might Encounter in Central America (and what to do!)

 Central America is one of my favorite parts of the world.
 From the rainforests and wild jungles to the Pacific Ocean on one side and Caribbean Sea on the other, the landscape here is as diverse as the people, languages, history, culture, and cuisine.
 From north to south, the countries of Belize, Guatemala, Honduras, El Salvador, Nicaragua, Costa Rica, and Panama make up this lush region between North and South America.
 There's so much to see and explore here, one could easily spend a lifetime discovering this region alone and never see the same place twice.

-But with all that wild and lush landscape comes some creepy, crawly critters that may decide to pay you a visit inside your eco-lodge room at night.
-There's no shortage of insects in Central America.
+But with all the amazing wildlife in Costa Rica, the one thing I’m not crazy about are the creepy, crawly critters that may decide to pay you a visit inside your eco-lodge or hotel room at night.
+There's no shortage of insects in all of Central America that’s for sure.
 Even the most chic accommodations out there won't necessarily shield you from some of the smaller residents who call this place home, and were here long before you decided to visit.
 Here's some of what you might find - but KEEP CALM and DON'T PANIC!
 Here is also what to do if you find them.

 Poisonous Dart Frogs